Mblakey/wiswesser/docs/convert.md

 ## Executables

-`readwln` - This takes a WLN sequence (single quote escaped) from the command line. e.g 'L6TJ', and returns the desired output format.
+`readwln` - This takes a WLN sequence (single quote escaped) from the command line. e.g 'L6TJ', and returns the desired output format.<br>

+From the build directory:<br>

 ```
-readwln <options> -o<format> 'string'
+./readwln <options> -o<format> 'string'
 ```

 #### Flags